conjack27/gaby-glitter/projects/in-the-echo-of-my-voice.md

 ---
-title: The Birth of the Self
+title: Iris - The Evolution of Devolution
 coverImage: /uploads/liquid-lines-sculpture-copy.jpg
 description: "The Self is partly constructed by others when we mirror the Other to condition the Self how to behave and how to be.
 While mirroring others, we